Leryk1981/mova-4.0.0/README.md

-# MOVA 4.0.0 — Machine-Operable Verbal Actions
+# MOVA 4.1.0 — Machine-Operable Verbal Actions (Core Specification)

 **MOVA (Machine-Operable Verbal Actions)** is a language of machine-operable agreements about data and actions.